madebits/madebits.github.io/blog/2019/2019-03-25-MongoDb-with-SSL.md

 <!--- tags: mongodb, rabbitmq -->

 SSL *self-signed* certificates provide a convenient mechanism to manage security for internal infrastructure.
 I show here how to enable SSL from both [MongoDb](https://docs.mongodb.com/manual/tutorial/configure-ssl/) and [RabbitMQ](https://www.rabbitmq.com/ssl.html) using same certificate.
 Only server is authenticated to clients via SSL in this configuration.
-Any client can be connected to servers if authentication credentials are known to client.
+Any client can be connected to servers if authentication credentials are known to client (data transfer over network is secure).

 <div id='toc'></div>